csalt-research/perturb-predict-paraphrase/README.md

 ## Citation

-If you use this code for your research, please consider citing our arXiv preprint
+If you use this code for your research, please consider citing our work

 ```bibtex
 @inproceedings{ijcai2021-105,